samliu/fishing/lures.md

 * Stimulus (does it mostly use light / is it a visual lure?
 Is there a sound component?) -- maybe don't go for catfish with unscented lures, as they primarily use smell and feel to navigate.

+__What makes a good lure angler?__:

+* Efficieny: a good lure angler will try to cover a lot of water quickly to see if there are fish and what kind of patterns they are reacting to.
+* Patterns: Yoyo (up and down), Crawl (like yoyo but along the bottom), Burn (retrieve VERY fast), Dead Stick (still at bottom for 5-6 seconds, then inch along slowly to imitate a dying fish)

 ## Jerkbaits

 These are lures that are used with baitcasting rods.
 You cast them out, then move them around by